• Skip to primary navigation

 Instructions

-• Add whole tomatoes to a pot and cover with water and add 1 teaspoon salt
+• Add whole tomatoes to a pot and cover with water and add 1 teaspoon salt.

-• Bring water to a boil, and boil for 30 seconds
+• Bring water to a boil, and boil for 30 seconds.

-• Then, diced tomatoes
+• Then, diced the tomatoes.

-• If using canned tomatoes, skip the above steps
+• If using canned tomatoes, skip the above steps.

 • Place diced tomatoes in a medium saucepan and add all the other ingredients.

-• Stir and bring to a boil, then reduce heat to simmer
+• Stir and bring to a boil, then reduce heat to simmer.

 • Cook for 1 hour, stirring every once in a while until all liquid dissipates and the tomato mixture thickens.